 We had this simple idea: what if SPHEREboard did more?
 What if besides all the deep analytics, correlation, and analysis it actually fixed issues?
 A simple idea, but with it comes a paradigm shift and the genesis of a whole new concept of what our product is and what it can be.
 Over the course of the next few months this paradigm shift will come to full fruition and my future blog posts will explain why and, more importantly, how we’re going in this direction.
 But I’m getting ahead of myself.
 Let’s start with what we’re introducing today.

 Today I’m proud to introduce the concept of Workers.
 When SPHERE was a services company we always said we didn’t just report on risk, we remediated that risk too.
 That’s what separated us from the typical audit / security company.
 What if SPHEREboard could that too?
 Well today it can.
 In SPHEREboard 3.2, we introduced the ability to initiate action on assets, such as email the owner, open a ticket and start an ARM workflow.
 Today with SPHEREboard 3.4 we’ve extended that functionality with Workers by being able to fix the security issues and remediate unstructured data.

 SPHEREboard 3.4 includes a Remediation Mode switch that will change our details page to show data most relevant to fixing issues.

-Turning on Remediation mode reveals info on cleanup actions and activity, such as, the ability to initiate a certification email to the owner, the number of emails that have gone out to those owners, as well as, the Remediation Wrench – our mechanism for initiating Workers.
+Turning on Remediation mode reveals info on cleanup actions and activity such as the ability to initiate a certification email to the owner and the number of emails that have gone out to those owners.
+You’ll also have access to the Remediation Wrench – our mechanism for initiating Workers.
 The wrench means the data owner has told us who should or should not have access, so the asset is ready for the worker to take action!

 Click the wrench to get the Worker… well, working: